Source: Law360 | Source: Melissa Lipman

 Bourne Leisure Ltd. and a group of a dozen or so related travel operators brought a separate competition case against MasterCard Inc. on Tuesday, as did discount retailer Poundland Ltd.

-“We represent a number of merchants, including luxury brands, that were hit extremely hard with various fees every time they accepted Visa and MasterCard payment cards,” said Scott + Scott LLP managing partner David Scott, whose firm filed the Caprice litigation.
-“The European Commission has condemned many of these types as fees as being anticompetitive.
+“We represent a number of merchants, including luxury brands, that were hit extremely hard with various fees every time they accepted Visa and MasterCard payment cards,” said Scott+Scott LLP managing partner David Scott, whose firm filed the Caprice litigation.
+“The European Commission has condemned many of these types of fees as being anticompetitive.
 We are looking forward to presenting the cases to the court in England, and to recouping our clients’ losses.”

 Representatives for the other parties were not immediately available for comment Wednesday.